-A weekly retreat for individuals experiencing mild memory loss, The Club provides a structured social program that meets every weekday.
+A retreat for individuals experiencing mild memory loss, The Club provides a structured social program and meets Tuesdays, Thursdays and Fridays from 10 a.m. - 3 p.m.
 Members may have mild cognitive impairment or be entering the early stages of Alzheimer’s Disease, suffering some losses such as job skills, social status, initiative and judgment.
 However, members must still be able to manage personal care needs, including medication.
 Members must have a social presence to take part in guiding the Club’s daily activities, which may include discussions, reminiscence sessions, field trips and exercise.
-Call (440) 743-4847.
+Call 440-743-4847.

 - Designed Around You (D.A.Y.) -